Plot Structure: A Literary Elements Mini-Lesson

 - Review the Web resources and choose any that can be used to supplement or reinforce the lesson plan.
 Decide when and how to use these sites.

-- Test the Plot Diagram Tool on your computers to familiarize yourself with the tool and ensure that you have the Flash plug-in installed.
-You can download the plug-in from the technical support page.
+- Test the Plot Diagram Tool on your computers to familiarize yourself with the tool.

 - Review background information on The Elements of Plot Development (optional).